A Curriculum that Inspires Excellence

 - is focused upon high standards in mathematics, reading and writing as well as being broad and balanced, providing plenty of opportunities for enrichment

-- excites our pupils’ imaginations
+- inspires pupils and excites their imaginations

 - is progressive, ensuring continuity from Reception to Year 6

 - provides a firm foundation for their educational journey and beyond